 Unit of Biochemical Toxicology

-The objective of our research is to understand the connection between exposure to chemicals and cancer and endocrine disruption.
-We work with both cellular models and analyze databases to understand mechanisms behind chemically-induced cancer and prevention mechanisms.
-We also develop methods for biomonitoring and risk assessment.
-Other areas of interest are combined effects of carcinogens and gender differences in carcinogenesis.
+The objective of our research is to understand the connection between exposure to chemicals and health effects with focus on cancer and endocrine disruption.
+To understand the mechanisms behind these health effects we work with different cellular models and analysis of various databases.
+We also develop risk assessment methodologies.
+Other areas of interest are combined effects and gender differences.
+Progress within these areas will lead to improved risk assessment and development of prevention strategies.

 Head of unit